About the OCDS Pilot

 What procurement data is included in the OCDS Pilot?

-Presently, the OCDS Pilot uses PWGSC data that includes: standing offer and supply arrangements, tenders, awards, and contract history information for procurements conducted by PWGSC on behalf of government departments and agencies since 2012.
+The OCDS Pilot used PSPC data that primarily included: tenders, awards, standing offers, supply arrangements, and contract history information for procurement conducted by PSPC on behalf of government departments and agencies since 2012.